 This section provides information on the proper use of a number of products that contain daptomycin.
 It may not be specific to Cubicin RF.
 Please read with care.

 A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle placed in one of your veins.
-This medicine may be injected for 2 minutes (in adults only) or it may be given slowly, so the needle will remain in place for about 2 minutes or 30 minutes.
+This medicine is given through a needle placed into one of your veins.
+This medicine may be injected for 2 minutes (in adults only) or it may be given slowly, so the needle will have to remain in place for up to 60 minutes.